Teddy-XiongGZ/MIRAGE/README.md

 - [MMLU](https://github.com/hendrycks/test)-Med: A medical examination QA dataset with 1089 questions.
 A subset of six tasks that are related to biomedicine are selected from MMLU, including anatomy, clinical knowledge, professional medicine, human genetics, college medicine, and 996 college biology.
 - [MedQA](https://github.com/jind11/MedQA)-US: A medical examination QA dataset.
 We focus on the real-world English subset in MedQA with questions from the US Medical Licensing Examination (MedQA-US), including 1273 four-option test samples.
 - [MedMCQA](https://medmcqa.github.io/): A medical examination QA dataset.
-We choose the dev set of the original MedMCQA, which includs 4183 medical questions from Indian medical entrance exams.
+We chose the dev set of the original MedMCQA, which includes 4183 medical questions from Indian medical entrance exams.
 - [PubMedQA](https://pubmedqa.github.io/)\*: A biomedical research QA dataset.
 We build PubMedQA\* by removing given contexts in the 500 expert-annotated test samples of PubMedQA.
 The possible answer to a PubMedQA* question can be yes/no/maybe, reflecting the authenticity of the question statement based on scientific literature.
 - [BioASQ](http://bioasq.org/)-Y/N: A biomedical research QA dataset.
 We select the Yes/No questions in the ground truth test set of BioASQ Task B from the most recent five years (2019-2023), including 618 questions in total.
 The ground truth snippets are removed in this benchmark.